In this section

 - providing air emissions technical recommendations and oversight during industrial regulatory processes

 - monitoring ambient air quality in multiple locations across the NWT

 - most recently, moving to occupy a long-standing gap in the regulatory field of environmental protection

 Specifically, the GNWT is developing the NWT Air Regulations and associated amendments to the Environmental Protection Act (EPA) to manage emissions to the air and protect air quality in the NWT.

 The GNWT is developing the NWT Air Regulations and associated amendments to the EPA to manage emissions to the air and protect air quality in the NWT.

 The GNWT conducted stakeholder engagement and consultation on a proposed Air Regulatory Framework (the Framework) and EPA amendments between June 17 and September 16, 2016.
 We received excellent feedback from multiple Aboriginal governments and organizations and a variety of stakeholders.
-This information is being used to modify the content of the Framework and ultimately inform NWT Air Regulations.
+A What we Heard report is the result of engagement and consultation on amendments to the EPA.

 Once a revised Framework is completed and the NWT Air Regulations are drafted, a second round of engagement will be conducted to inform interested stakeholders and to seek additional input.